 Lameness or uneven weight distribution

-Difficulty getting up, jumping into a car or using stairs
+Difficulty getting up or using stairs

 Reluctance to play or exercise